 447 MHz insertion loss 2.0 dBFS

-I hope to reduce this insertion loss replacing the coax with the correct impedance but a little loss do not change the functionality of the switch used to test and compare antennas.
+However consider that some little loss on higher frequencies will not change the functionality of the switch as it is used to test and compare two antennas.

 Extending the remote control range